WAS YOUR LOVED ONE ABUSED?

 Following the discovery of abuse, victims are entitled to receive financial damages from those who have inflicted harm.
 Whether it be a staff member who abused their status within the care facility or a relative who used scare tactics or outright lies to take advantage of powers of attorney, the victim deserves recompense for what they’ve been put through.

-Helping the Injured in Harrisburg, Lancaster, Carlisle, Hanover, & York
+Helping the Injured in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County & York

-Have you or a loved one suffered nursing home abuse?
-If so, realize that you’re not alone.
-It’s estimated that 240,000 instances of elder abuse take place every single year in the U.S. Victims of elder abuse, even when they're eventually rescued, are three times more likely to die within a few years.
+Has a loved one suffered elder abuse?
+If so, realize you’re not alone.
+It’s estimated that 240,000 instances of elder abuse take place every year in the U.S. Victims, even when they're eventually rescued, are three times more likely to die within a few years.
 These crimes have a real and devastating effect on victims, and recovering from abuse shouldn't cost the victims a single penny.

 Those who have been put in such a terrible situation deserve a lawyer they can trust, who will fight for them to recover emotionally and financially.

-At Handler, Henning & Rosenberg, we believe those who were afflicted by nursing home abuse deserve someone who will both protect their legal rights and provide frequent answers about what’s going on with their case.
+At Handler, Henning & Rosenberg LLC, we believe those who were afflicted by nursing home abuse deserve someone who will both protect their legal rights and provide frequent answers about what’s going on with their case.
 Since the mobility of victims of this type of incident can often be compromised, we will come to you when the circumstances require a face-to-face meeting.
 We’re committed to our clients, and we’ll do whatever we can within the means of the law to help you.
+Our firm has been helping people in Pennsylvania since 1922.
+We have always been based in Harrisburg, with offices in Carlisle, Hanover, Lancaster, Schuylkill County, and York.
+We serve all of Eastern Pennsylvania, including Chambersburg, Lebanon, Lewistown, Shippensburg, and Waynesboro.

-Contact Handler, Henning & Rosenberg LLP immediately for a free case evaluation.
+Contact Handler, Henning & Rosenberg LLC immediately for a free case evaluation.